 We review our other long-lived assets, such as finite-lived intangible assets and property and equipment, for potential impairment when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The carrying amount of an asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 Fair value of finite-lived intangible assets and property and equipment is based on various valuation techniques.
 Any required impairment loss is measured as the amount by which the carrying amount of the asset exceeds its fair value and is recorded as a reduction in the carrying amount of the related asset and a charge to operating results.

-We recorded pre-tax, non-cash property and equipment asset impairment charges of \$9 million in 2017 and \$8 million in 2016.
-The impairment charge in 2017 primarily related to the write-off of capitalized software and hardware equipment associated with our 2017 and 2016 acquisitions and is included in merger and strategic initiatives expense in the Consolidated Statements of Income for 2017.
-The asset impairment charge in 2016 primarily related to fixed assets and capitalized software that were retired and is included in restructuring charges in the Consolidated Statements of Income for 2016.
-There were no other impairments of property and equipment recorded in 2018, 2017 or 2016.
+We recorded pre-tax, non-cash property and equipment asset impairment charges of \$24 million in 2019.
+See Note 8, "Property and Equipment, net," for a discussion of this charge.
+There were no other material impairments of finite-lived intangible assets or property and equipment recorded in 2019, 2018 or 2017.